 Woah!
 A ‘D grade’ for overall physical activity – that’s a fail.
 Our school children aren’t getting the recommended 60 minutes of daily exercise.
 They’re essentially getting a ‘D grade’ for both overall physical activity and sedentary behaviours.
 That’s pretty alarming.
 We can agree we ‘must try harder’ on getting school kids to be active.
 Active for longer than sports lessons The school day is long and Health & Physical Education (HPE) lessons relatively short.

 “Girls can wear shorts or pants, they just choose not to.”
 Really?
 It doesn’t sound likely does it?
 In schools, particularly all-girls schools, is it really likely that none of the students wants to wear shorts or pants!?
 Let’s put it out there that maybe something else is really going on here.
 If girls are choosing not to wear shorts and pants when they could, it probably has more to do with the stigma around

 How To Take Part: Get Your Pants On For Girls Thank you for joining us!
 This is Girls’ Uniform Agenda’s 2017 International Day of the Girl Child campaign.
 A celebration of short-wearing and pant-wearing school girls across Australia.
 It’s so easy too!
 We’ve made the posters, all you need to do is find one you like, print it off, put your shorts or pants on, find your friends and take a photo!
 If your school allows

 This is a guest blog from a group of very passionate young women in Year 12.
-They are helping girls everywhere see that girls and women are powerful.
+They are helping girls everywhere see that girls and women are powerful and making a difference.
 WHY WE EXIST There’s no doubt women are immensely capable.
 So then why is it that today only 4.5% of Australia’s ASX200 CEOs are women?
 And in fields like STEM and tech, women still remain severely underrepresented?
 Of course there are many complex